|

 LHHV could

-shade, where it aggressively over-runs large areas of ground (especially along the top and east side of the levee).
-Where sufficient fuel
+and shade, where it aggressively over-runs large areas of ground (especially along the top and east side of the levee).
+Where sufficient

 regular prescribed burning will effectively control this species, but fall herbicide treatment at the base of cut stems is also recommended.

-pervasive.
-Where sufficient fuel is available, prescribed burning can help reduce the population, but in the short term might encourage
+are currently quite pervasive.
+Where sufficient fuel is available, prescribed burning can help reduce the population, but in the short

 Multiflora rose (Rosa multiflora) is a noxious weed across many states, including Pennsylvania.
 For this reason it is a high management priority.